 Madame Tussauds London attracts an average of 2.5 million visitors annually, making it one of the most famous attractions in London.
 Madame Tussaud was a French artist known for her wax sculptures.

-Madame Tussauds London is a wax museum that was founded by the popular artist in 1835 on Baker Street to exhibit her wax masterpieces.
+Madame Tussauds London is a wax museum that was founded by the popular artist in 1835 on Baker Street, one of the most famous streets in London, to exhibit her wax masterpieces.
 She later moved the museum to its current location in 1894.

 The wax museum is divided into sections like the Chamber of Horrors, areas for religious leaders and the political.
 You can check out the wax sculptures of notable people like Justin Bieber, The Beatles, and even Queen Elizabeth II.